Physician Associate Studies MSc

 Professor Dean Williams, Head of School of Medical Sciences at Bangor University and Consultant Vascular Surgeon at Ysbyty Gwynedd Hospital, one of the three main District General Hospitals within the Betsi Cadwaladr University Health Board, is Program Director and will have a significant role in delivering key aspects of the course.

 Watch the Royal College of Physicians video on the role of a Physician Associate.

 Course content is for guidance purposes only and may be subject to change.

-The 2-year PG Diploma program uses a multi-disciplinary, research-informed approach to teach clinical and basic science related to the human systems (cardiovascular, respiratory, gastrointestinal, musculoskeletal, female reproductive, renal and genitourinary, the eyes, and skin) and diagnostics & therapeutics.
+This program uses a multi-disciplinary, research-informed approach to teach clinical and basic science related to the human systems (cardiovascular, respiratory, gastrointestinal, musculoskeletal, female reproductive, renal and genitourinary, the eyes, and skin) and diagnostics & therapeutics.

 The scientific background is taught in the context of clinical placements in Community Medicine, General Hospital Medicine, Front Door Medicine, Mental Health, General Surgery, Obstetrics & Gynaecology and Paediatrics.

 Successful completion of the programme enables graduates to take the national certification exam, which is mandatory to register and work as a Physician Associate.
 The modules for this course are integrated; your learning throughout one module will significantly inform and influence your learning in another module.
 The course consists of 7 modules totaling 180 credits at level seven.

 Students benefit from a strong exposure to clinicians and scientists with active research in medically related subjects.

 The program is delivered by the Physician Associate Faculty that brings together clinicians and other experts from across the disciplines of primary and secondary medical care.
 The course content reflects the curriculum and learning requirements for the Physician Associate framework (PA CC 2012).